decor

 What Are ARBs?

 ARBs are a kind of blood pressure drug that helps reduce high blood pressure.
-They’re used to heart failure and high blood pressure, so they’re typically prescribed after heart attacks.
-These drugs block the effects of angiotensin, a chemical that causes the arteries to become narrow.
+They’re used to treat heart failure and high blood pressure, so they’re often prescribed after heart attacks.
+These drugs work by blocking the effects of angiotensin, a chemical that causes the arteries to constrict.
 This means blood vessels stay open and blood pressure is reduced.

 How Do ARBs Work?